Partnership Program

 Eligible project/program streams may include, but are not limited to:

-• Inspection and/or decontamination efforts related to Municipal or Indigenous governments.
+• Inspection and/or decontamination efforts related to Municipal or Indigenous government by-laws, surrounding the use of Municipal or Indigenous government owned property and infrastructure.

 • Education, Communication, and Outreach – Promoting activities that relate to AIS prevention and education, such as: